 As a reconnaissance half-track driver with Headquarters Company, Bill's duty called for him to scout Japanese positions.
 This duty brought him and his crew under enemy strafing and bombing.
 It was on such duty that Bill's half-track came into contact with the Japanese for the first time on Christmas Day, 1941.

-While assigned to duty with Lt.
-William Gentry's C Company platoon, Bill's half-track came under Japanese fire while attempting to find a possible river ford.
+While assigned with Lt.
+William Gentry's C Company platoon, Bill's half-track came under fire while attempting to find a location to cross a river.
 His crew was ordered to retire and tanks were sent in to meet the enemy.
 The tanks had gone less than a mile when they ran into a Japanese ambush.
 Bill recalled that his half-track was fired upon by Japanese mortars.
 Later in another battle, Bill watched as seven or eight Japanese tanks were destroyed in a tank battle just east of Cabanatuan.

 Despite suffering from dysentery and fever, he continued to fight until Bataan was surrendered to the Japanese.
 One morning, after post-guard duty, Bill and the other soldiers returned to their base and learned of the surrender.
 Not too long afterwards, his platoon was strafed by low flying Japanese planes.

-Leaving their camp, Bill and the other members of the reconnaissance platoon walked until they met trucks from A Company.
+The night of April 8, the tankers were ordered to disable their tanks and half-tracks.
+Bill's crew did so.
+Leaving their camp, the reconnaissance platoon walked until they met trucks from A Company.
 They would stay in A Company's area until they drove the trucks to Mariveles.
 It was there that they were stripped of everything they had.

 As a Prisoner of War, Bill started the "Death March" on April 10, 1942, and was subjected to enemy brutality and inhumane treatment.
 On the march, Bill was threatened and hit, but he never came close to being bayoneted or shot.
 At one point, he also helped Robert Parr who was having difficulty keeping up with his group.

-At San Fernando, Bill and the other men boarded wooden box cars used to haul sugarcane.
-They were packed into the cars so tightly that they could hardly breath.
-Disembarking at Capas, them men walked the last few miles to Camp O'Donnell.
+At San Fernando, the POWs boarded small wooden box cars used to haul sugarcane.
+The cars could hold forty men, but they were packed into the cars so tightly that they could hardly breath.
+Disembarking at Capas, the men walked the last few miles to Camp O'Donnell.

-One day while working, Bill's fingers on one hand were crushed when a 55 gallon drum was dropped on his hand.
+One day while working, Bill's fingers on his one had were crushed whe a 55 gallon drum was dropped on his hand.
 The Japanese insisted that the POWs wear gloves on their hands.
-In Bill's words taking the glove off his hand was worse than the drum falling on it.
-The Japanese doctor who treated Bill, removed part of the on the ring finger resulting in the finger being the same length as his little finger.
+In his opinion, taking the glove off his had was far worse than the drum falling on his hand.
+The Japanese doctor, who treated Bill, removed part of his ring finger making it the same length as his little finger.

 The POWs also became very good at sabotaging Japanese munitions.
 They had lookouts who would warn them if the Japanese were coming.
 The Americans in the ship's holds would open a box of hand grenades; open the grenade up; dump the gunpowder down the ship's bilge; and reassemble the grenades.
 If they had been caught, they would have been executed.

 Bill remained on this detail until February 1, 1944.
-On that day, Bill was sent to Bilibid Prison.
-He remained at Bilibid until April 15th when he was returned to Cabanatuan.
-His time in the camp was short.
-He was returned to Bilibid on June 29th in preparation of being sent to Japan.
+On that day, Bill was sent to Bilibid Prison where he remained until April 15th, when he was returned to Cabanatuan.
+His time in the camp was short, and he was returned to Bilibid on June 29th in preparation of being sent to Japan.

 On September 28th, Bill arrived in Manila to be fattened up by the army.
-He remained at Manila until October 9th when he sailed for home.
-His ship arrived in San Francisco on October 9th.
-It was almost four years to the day that Bill had sailed for the Philippines.
-Bill was sent to the Veterans Hospital in Galesburg, Illinois.
-He remained at the hospital for several months and was discharged on April 2, 1946.
+He remained at Manila until he sailed for home on the U.S.S.
+Marine Shark, which arrived in Seattle, Washington, on November 1, 1945.
+It was a little over four years earlier that Bill had sailed for the Philippines from San Francisco.
+Bill was sent to Vaughn General Hospital in Galesburg, Illinois, and remained at the hospital for several months.
+He was discharged on April 2, 1946.